-You need to speed up the website building process and want to save your time and efforts.
+- You need to speed up the website building process and want to save your time and effort.

 Custom website design is much better when:

-You already have a brand book and should follow company’s branding and design standards.
+- You already have a brand book and should follow the company’s branding and design standards.

 How will your website be programmed?